clairesarraille/clairesarraille.github.io/_posts/2021-06-08-your-new-blog-post.md

 df_q3 = df[(df['revenue'] >= 9289990)].copy()
 ```

-## Visualize Frequency and Co-Occurence of Genre
+## Visualize Frequency and Co-occurrence of Genre

 At this point, I was super excited to finally visualize my carefully cleaned & curated dataset :) However, there was still some serious data transformation necessary to deal with the list-of-string datastructure I had stored for genre and production company.
 At this point in my work, I learned invaluable techniques for dealing with list values in columns from Max Hilsdorf's wonderful and detailed tutorial on the subject: [Dealing with List Values in Pandas Dataframes](https://towardsdatascience.com/dealing-with-list-values-in-pandas-dataframes-a177e534f173).
 I was incredibly grateful to have his blog post and Jupyter Notebook tutorial as a reference.
 It's amazing how much you can learn from well-documented code!
 I had a lot of fun figuring out what he had done and finally feeling like I could "see" what was happening in the process of numpy's dot product operation.
 The main idea of the process is to take a list of strings, and convert it to a matrix of boolean values, where each column is one unique string inside the list.
 This involves first creating a giant list with all the instances of each string (so each string will repeat the number of times it appears in a field within the original dataframe.
 At that point, .value_counts() works on the big list of strings.
 For genre, these are the value counts I got: